Back

 Do I need specialist insurance for an electric car?

-No. While you can choose to take out a dedicated electric vehicle insurance policy if you wish, insurance providers like Admiral are working to normalise electric car ownership as much as possible.
-And this means you needn't take out any kind of specialist car insurance.
+No. While you can choose to take out a dedicated electric vehicle insurance policy if you want, insurance providers like Admiral are working to normalise electric car ownership as much as possible.

 Is electric car insurance cheaper?